 The holiday commemorates the anniversary of the recognition of George Town as a UNESCO World Heritage Site on this day in 2008.

-So, the next time when you plan your Malaysia trip, immerse yourself in its unique festivals to dig a little deeper into its roots.
+So, the next time you plan your Malaysia trip, immerse yourself in its unique festivals to dig deeper into its roots.

 Other Questions If You’re Wondering When is the Best Time to Visit Malaysia